vEnhance/1802/src/flux.typ

 For 18.02, the methods available to you will be

 - Bare-hands parametrization (covered here)
-  - Even here, magic formulas can save you a lot of work.
+  - Even here, magic formulas can save you a lot of work --- see @table-magic-cross-prod-n-dS.
 - Shortcut: The divergence theorem, by converting to a 3D volume integral (covered in @sec-divthm)
 - Shortcut: Transforming to a surface area integral (covered in @sec-divthm)
 - Shortcut: Stokes' theorem, if the vector field happens to be a curl (covered in @sec-badstokes)